ShakirSofi/johnwlambert.github.io/_posts/2019-09-18-feature-descriptors.markdown

 Edge: no change along the edge direction
 Corner: significant change in all directions. shifting a window in any directionshould give a large change in intensity.
 Should easily recognize the point bylooking through a small window

+### Repeatability

 Why repeatable?
 Add that there is no way to get a match if you don’t repeat the Keypoint in other image.
 Not optional to be repeatable.
 Most important property.
-If you see the same image content/same pattern, you must fire in the same location
+If you see the same image content/same pattern, you must fire in the same location.
+Want it to be repeatable!

-Deep Keypoints
-TILDE -- want it to be repeatable!
 Can’t have a match if your keypoints aren’t even in repeatable locations

+## Deep Keypoints

+### TILDE

 1. Find webcam images (same point of view, different seasons, different times of day)
 2. Identify in these images a set of locations that we think can be found consistently over the different imaging conditions.
 3. To collect a training set of positive samples, we first detect keypoints independently in each image of this dataset using SIFT